vega/vega-lite/site/docs/spec.md

 To summarize, a single-view specification in Vega-Lite can have the following properties (in addition to [common properties of a specification](#common)):

-{% include table.html props="width,height,selection,mark,encoding" source="TopLevelFacetedUnitSpec" %}
+{% include table.html props="width,height,selection,mark,encoding" source="TopLevel<FacetedUnitSpec>" %}

 ## Layered and Multi-view Specifications